skellis46/slipbox/improvisation and the threshold of the self.md

 ## not yet organised but likely useful

-My concern is not any one component of dancing taken in isolation.
-Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and even selfhood.
-When the research extends beyond dance its stakes become how epistemology, methods and disciplinary boundaries are configured and reconfigured in phenomenologically oriented practice research.

-> Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
-However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
-Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
-(Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

-It's not even [...] dilation.
-It disappears, like there isn't time [...] whether it's three seconds or a second or two minutes or four, it's irrelevant [...]
-Time just doesn't function.”
-(Simon Ellis, conversation with Rosemary Lee, 19 May 2026, 28:13–28:31)

-“I think what I'm saying [is] oscillating from being a self, deeply dancing, to being no self, backwards and forwards between those two.”
-(Simon Ellis, conversation with Rosemary Lee, 19 May 2026, 37:54–38:03)

-“It's as if I stop being the organiser and the doer, the person who's doing all that sensing [...] as if I disappear completely.”

-see also conversation re 'being in' and that not making sense.

 > NDA can co-occur with any content, whether perceptual, affective, or cognitive, which appears in it, so to speak, like an image in a mirror.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

 On the matter of direct experience:

-> Direct experience precedes the separation of knower and known, observer and observed.
-At its core is sheer awareness, the feeling of being.
-It's with us when we wake up every morning and go to sleep each night.
-It's easy to overlook because it's so close and familiar.
-We habitually attend to things instead of noticing awareness itself.
-We thereby miss a crucial precondition of knowing, for without awareness, nothing can show up and become an object of knowledge. [@frank-2024-blind]

-This is a description of being on the other side of the threshold.
-But the paradox is that it precedes the separation of subject and object.
-It is not a state.
-Duality is the state.

  Why NDA helps name lucidity without self:
 Non-dual awareness offers a language for this without forcing the experience back into a subject–object framework.
 It does not treat the loss of self as impairment, nor does it elevate it as a special state to be achieved.
 Instead, it frames these moments as a reconfiguration of awareness in which experience continues, often intensifies, while the sense of an internal observer drops away.
 This makes it possible to describe the threshold as a shift in the structure of awareness rather than a change in content, affect or performance quality.